Updated: Jan 9

 Fog occurs either as advective or intercepted.
 Advective fog is less than 200 m high and extends no more than 15 km inland depositing moisture on any surface it touches, including plants the bodies of ‘fog-basking’ creatures such as Darkling beetles and gecko’s.

-Image below: High fog or low stratus cloud on Damara Elephant Safari.
+Image right: High fog or low stratus cloud on Damara Elephant Safari.

 The iconic Welwitschia which we encounter on both our Namib Desert and Damara Elephant riding safaris are also able to harvest all their moisture needs from fog and provide moisture, food and shelter to many desert creatures.The Welwitschia is a good example of plants able to harvest fog